See what kind of vegetarian meals you can expect in this March 2018 Blue Apron Review!

 Blue Apron is a meal kit subscription that offers a variety of recipes for you to choose from each week.
 You can also skip weeks as often as you like if none of the recipes look good to you, or if you simply don’t need a delivery.

 I’ve tried Blue Apron a few times and have always been so happy with the quality of the food and the flavor of the recipes.
 They do an amazing job!
-If you are interested in trying Blue Apron for yourself, new customers can save $30 off of their first box!
+If you are interested in trying Blue Apron for yourself, new customers can save $20 off of each of their first three boxes!

 March 2018 Blue Apron Review (vegetarian)